nobuaki-mzmt/termite-mate-search-cost/draft/Draft_TiredTermites.md

 theories predict that both females and males evolved sex-specific movement patterns to optimize mating encounters (Mizumoto et al., 2017a;
 Mizumoto and Dobata, 2018; Reynolds, 2006).
-However, behavior after encounter is also critical to obtaining a partner in mating.
-When the cost of mating is high, both females and males decide whether to accept or rejct the partner after encountering each other (Courtiol et al., 2016).
+However, behavior after encounters is also critical for a successful mating.
+When mating costs are high, both females and males decide whether to accept or reject the partner after encountering each other (Courtiol et al., 2016).
 This choosiness can incur a fitness cost even in monogamous animals because mating events are sequential in random mate search (e.g., (Dechaume-Moncharmont et al., 2016), but see (Forstmeier et al., 2021)).
 Mate searchers may not revisit rejected partners; thus, rejecting mates increases the probability of dying before being reproduced (Etienne et al., 2014; Kokko and Mappes, 2005).
 The level of choosiness is highly variable according to species (e.g., (Edward and Chapman, 2011)), and theory predicts that it depends on a variety of factors, such as the frequency of mating encounters (Courtiol et al., 2016; Etienne et al., 2014).
 Thus, by changing the encounter frequency, random search efficiency must subsequently affect the decision-making process for mate choice.
 For example, if mate searchers could not achieve the optimal movements due to physiological conditions, mate searchers would plastically adjust their subsequent mate choice after encounters.

 To study the plastic changes of random search, *Reticulitermes* termites provide an ideal system.
 During a particular season, alates (winged